-Our Business Management, Consulting and Managed IT Services segment consists of business management, consulting, and managed IT services sales generated by TruBridge.
+Our TruBridge, Rycan, and Other Outsourcing segment primarily consists of business management, consulting and managed IT services sales generated by TruBridge and the sale of Rycan's revenue cycle management workflow and automation software.

 Management Overview

 Historically we have primarily sought revenue growth through sales of healthcare IT systems and related services to existing and new customers within our target market.
 Despite an overall decline in revenues during 2015, our strategy has produced consistent revenue growth over the long term, as reflected in five- and ten-year compounded annual growth rates in revenues of approximately 3.5% and 5.3%, respectively, as of the end of our most recently completed fiscal year.
 Important to our potential for continued long-term revenue growth is our ability to sell new and additional products and services to our existing customer base, including cross-selling opportunities presented with the acquisition of HHI.
 We believe that as our combined customer base grows, the demand for additional products and services, including business management, consulting and managed IT services, will also continue to grow, supporting further increases in recurring revenues.
 We also expect to drive revenue growth from new product development that we may generate from our research and development activities.